 - I think that, if they did, they'd release a stage pack with some of the sequel games from the pre-existing games that have returned (Munchy Monk 2, Night walk 2, Samurai Slice 2, etc.) -added by Chuggaacrayz

 Megamix will be the very last game in the entire Rhythm Heaven series.Think about it; most of the games from Tengoku, Heaven and Fever returned in glorious HD, and even a medley of all four games' title screens played in Final Remix.
-Still, it would qualify for an awesome finale for an underrated series.
+Still, it would qualify for an awesome Grand Finale for an underrated series.